-Welcome to the fourth, penultimate installment of Preseem’s Know Your WISP Network blog series!
-Over the past few weeks, this series of blogs has applied the insights contained within Preseem’s Fixed Wireless Network Report to demonstrate the real-world experience of fixed wireless subscribers, networks, and equipment.
+Welcome to the fourth installment of Preseem’s Know Your WISP Network blog series!
+Over the past few posts, we’ve applied the insights contained in Preseem’s Fixed Wireless Network Report to demonstrate the real-world experience of fixed wireless subscribers, networks, and equipment.

 Well, it’s common knowledge that latency requirements differ a lot from application to application.
 For example, high latency has very little effect on Netflix but has a large impact on gaming.
 However, a simple point of comparison is Voice over Internet Protocol (VoIP).
 Typically, the end-to-end latency for a VoIP call must be less than 150 ms for the user to have a decent experience.
-Looking at the data in the above figure, we can see that the vast majority of access points are under this threshold.
+Looking at the data in the above figure, we can see that the vast majority of APs are under this threshold.

 Note that the latency values presented in this analysis reflect the latency experienced from Preseem to the subscriber and back.
 Therefore, these latency values do not include the rest of the network path.
 This explains why the latency values must be lower than 150 ms to achieve a good VoIP experience.